 Detect.
 Correlation rules flag the PowerShell command against a known TTP for credential harvesting, and identity telemetry shows the same user account just authenticated from a new geo.
 The system raises a high-severity alert.

 Triage.
-A SOC analyst on the overnight shift picks up the alert, confirms it is not a false positive (the user normally works from Toronto, the new sign-in is from outside Canada), and escalates inside the SOC.
+A SOC analyst on the overnight shift picks up the alert and confirms it is not a false positive.
+The user normally works from Toronto and the new sign-in is from outside Canada, so the analyst escalates inside the SOC.

 Respond.
-Under pre-documented response authority, the SOC isolates the endpoint from the network, disables the user account, and revokes active sessions.
-The client’s on-call contact is notified by phone and Slack.
+Under pre-documented response authority, the SOC isolates the endpoint from the network, disables the user account, and revokes active sessions, typically inside 10 minutes of triage.
+The client’s on-call contact is notified by phone and secure message.

 Report.
-A forensic timeline is documented overnight, with IOCs, the containment actions taken, and the recommended remediation.
-The client’s leadership team has a complete report waiting at 9am.
+A forensic timeline is documented overnight with indicators of compromise, the containment actions taken, and recommended remediation.
+The client’s leadership team has a complete report waiting 6 hours later at 9am.

 Where AI and automation fit

-Automation accelerates the Collect and Detect steps and compresses Triage.
-It suggests Response playbooks.
-It does not replace human response authority on anything material, because the cost of a false-positive containment (locking out the CEO at the worst moment) is too high to delegate.
+Automation accelerates the collect and detect steps and compresses triage; Microsoft Defender’s automated investigation is the version most Canadian SMBs already own.
+It suggests response playbooks.
+It does not replace human response authority on anything material, because the cost of a false-positive containment, such as locking out the CEO at the worst moment, is too high to delegate.

-IBM 2025 found that organizations with high AI and automation usage shorten their breach lifecycle by 108 days compared to those without, but the lift only activates when humans are on the receiving end of the automation’s output.
+IBM 2025 found that organizations with high AI and automation usage shorten the breach lifecycle by 108 days.
+That lift only activates when humans sit on the receiving end of the automation’s output.
 Automation multiplies a responder.
 It does not replace one.

 For the broader incident-response context that MDR plugs into, see our guide on incident response plan templates for Canadian SMBs.